pommes/HomeConnectCoffee/README.md

 - Leave the **HAID** (Home Appliance ID) empty initially – you can find this after the first Auth flow (see next step)
 - The **Redirect URI** must exactly match the one in the application registration
 - **Scopes** are requested during the Auth flow (not during application registration).
 The scopes specified here are used in the authorization URL.
+- **Server Configuration** variables are optional and only needed when installing on a server (e.g., Raspberry Pi) using `install.sh`.
+They can also be overridden via command-line arguments.

 ### 4. Find HAID (after first Auth flow)